JovianHQ/jovian-py/docs/nbext/commit.md

 #### Using Jovian Extension

-Once you have sucessfully installed Jovian a new button `/j Commit` will appear on the tool bar.
+Once you have sucessfully installed Jovian, a new button `/j Commit` will appear on the tool bar.
 When using `/j Commit` button for first time you'll be asked to provide an API key.

 <img src="https://i.imgur.com/oNSowtY.png" class="screenshot">

  You can get the API key at [Jovian](https://jvn.io).
 You will need to sign in using your github or google account.
-If you dont not either of this accounts you will need to sign up.
+If you do not have either of this accounts you will need to sign up.
 Once you log in, just click on `API key` button, and the key will be copied to the clipboard.

 <img src="https://i.imgur.com/taLLUVd.png" class="screenshot">